Class VI – Maps Lesson Plan That Connects You With Your Students

 Therefore, While interacting with the students, the teacher also tells about the cardinal points and scale.

-Class VI – Maps Lesson Plan With Several Engaging Classroom Exercises
+Geography Chapter 4 Lesson Plan With Engaging Classroom Exercises

 Content/ Teaching Points: